johnBuffer/ConstantIndexVector/README.md

 Simple `constant indexed vector` header only library, requires C++11.

 ## Features
- - An `index` will always reference to the same object even after deletions or additions, as long as the object hasn't been erased (ID's are reused).
+ - An `index` will always reference to the same object even after deletions or additions, as long as the object hasn't been erased (IDs are reused).
  - Contiguous data in memory (no gap between objects)
  - **O(1)** deletions
  - **O(1)** additions